MaxMahem/no_drop/README.md

 ### `DropGuardEmpty` - No Messages

-For cases where you don't need a custom panic message, use `DropGuardEmpty` which provides the same arm/disarm functionality with a default panic message
+For cases where you don't need a custom panic message, use `DropGuardEmpty`, which provides the same arm/disarm functionality with a default panic message

 ### Debug vs Release Variants